adamsardar/RcppORtools/README.md

 ## Build instructions

 Your system will need a copy of OR tools to link against.
-Download the latest release of OR-tools for your platform from [here](https://github.com/google/or-tools/releases) and set the `ORtoolsDIR` environment accordinging.
+Download the latest release of OR-tools for your platform from [here](https://github.com/google/or-tools/releases) and set the `ORtoolsDIR` environment variable accordinging.
 Or simply sym-link the base directory (containing /lib and /include) to /opt/ORtools (the default location).

 Then install the ORtools package